Exact sampling of molecules in chemical space: Results

+We investigate chemical spaces derived from the QM9 dataset\cite{qm9}, comprising 134k molecules with up to 9 heavy atoms (C, O, N, and F).
+Primarily, the ``QM9sub'' chemical space is considered, which mirrors the QM9's elemental composition but excludes covalent bonds O-F, O-O, F-F, and N-N due to their high reactivity.

-We examine the chemical spaces surrounding the molecules from the previous section and perform a principal component analysis of the ECFP4 fingerprints for $32 \leq \nbits \leq 8192$.
-The number of heavy atoms is fixed to exactly six for benzene and thirteen for aspirin.
-Histograms for the density of the first two principal components of representation vectors for benzene, aspirin, and nonane at $\nbits=512$ and $8192$ are shown in Fig.~\ref{fig:fp_length_illustration}.
+Three central molecules are selected: two from QM9sub and one (aspirin) from QM13sub.
+We analyze the surrounding chemical space and via ECFP4 fingerprints and principal component analysis (PCA) for $32 \leq \nbits \leq 8192$ using ECFP4 at $\nbits=2048$ for $d_1=0$, $d_2 = 6$ (see Eq.~(\ref{eq:flat_parabola})).
+The number of heavy atoms during the simulations is fixed to the number of heavy atoms of the initial molecules \textit{i.e.} exactly six for benzene and thirteen for aspirin.
+Histograms for the density of the first two principal components of representation vectors for benzene, aspirin, and nonane at $\nbits=512$ and $8192$ are shown in Fig.~\ref{fig:fp_length_illustration}a.
+Using $k$-nearest neighbor, the optimal cluster count is determined via the elbow method, analyzing explained variation against cluster number.
+The most representative molecule in each sub-cluster, detailed in SI, is the one nearest to the $k$-means centers (cf. Fig.~\ref{fig:fp_length_illustration}a).

-After applying a $k$-nearest neighbor algorithm the optimal number of clusters is estimated using the elbow method by studying the explained variation as a function of the number of clusters.
-Afterward, the most representative molecule for each sub-cluster (s.
-SI) was identified as the compound with the smallest distance to the $k$-means centers, cf. Fig.~\ref{fig:fp_length_illustration}.
-For $\nbits=8192$, the chemical space around benzene and nonane shows distinct clusters.
-For benzene, these clusters are even completely disconnected suggesting that the convex hull of all clusters contains regions with vastly different densities of valid molecular graphs.
-No such seemingly disconnected clusters were found for the larger aspirin molecule indicating that the clustering is partially due to the upper bound on the number of heavy atoms.

-Next, we study the capability of ECFP4 to distinguish chemical graphs as a function of $\nbits$.
-Decreasing the resolution from $\nbits=8196$ to $\nbits=512$ results in smaller distances between cluster centers and the merging of previously distinct clusters; thus $\nbits$ affects the separation of different chemical environments.
-The number of clusters depends on an arbitrary threshold parameter for the elbow method and also on the chemical space under consideration, \textit{i.e.} diverse chemical spaces may result in a larger number of clusters.
-Thus a more robust measure for the resolution of CCS should be defined.
-To remove any dependence on the number of clusters, we evaluate as a function of fingerprint length the average distance between molecules closest to the center of each cluster